Scezaquer/dubious-programming-language/README.md

 - TODO: std library
 - TODO: vscode syntax highlighting
 - TODO: Wiki
-- TODO: support escape characters
 - TODO: namespaces for functions, constants, structs, enums, unions
-- TODO: Reassignment for struct members, array elements and pointer dereference
 - TODO: Generic types
 - TODO: Void pointers?
 Im not entirely sure I need it as I can already freely cast anything to anything but that would make for more explicit code.
 This may be an alternative/complementary to generics, but I feel like it would be worse
 - TODO: let strings be defined over multiple lines like "hello "\n"world" in code would evaluate to the literal "hello world"
-- TODO: if a string literal spans multiple lines it throws off the line displayed by error messages

 ### Optional